 Place cinnamon rolls in a small pan.
 I used an approximately 9×7 pan but a pie pan works well too as seen here made by one of my recipe testers.

 The BEST gluten-free Cinnamon Rolls!
 Amazing soft & fluffy texture!
 Great flavor + Cream Cheese Frosting!
 Plus incredibly SIMPLE and relatively quick recipe.
 Recipe halves well, see tips below.
 Best when fresh out of the oven!.
+UPDATE: I have tested making these the day before, leaving in the refrigerator overnight and baking the next day -- it works well!
+See details below.

 Using Canola oil or oil of choice, generously grease a 13x9-inch baking dish or pan.
 (If halving recipe, use a 9x7 pan or a pie pan) Set aside.